PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

     pip install .
     ```

-## Setting up networking
+## Set up a developer connection over USB

+You can use a USB developer connection to debug and test your applications.
+The connection will not be interrupted by your development work, including work that disrupts network connectivity.

 ### Connecting a device with a USB gadget network interface

 Connect the device to the PC using a USB cable.
 A new network interface is created on the development PC.

 **Linux users must ensure the new interface is managed by NetworkManager by following the steps below.**